KuhlTime/hsd-api/README.md

 Returns an array of all the available examiners of all the captured exams.

+**GET `/v1/ical/:Ids`**:

+Returns a ical file containing all the exams with the provided ids.
+The Ids must be separated by a comma.

+**GET `/v1/ical/test`**:

+A ical server that returns a test calendar on every request.

 ## 🥷 Admin `/v1/admin`

 The admin endpoints are only available by providing the defined API secret inside the `Authorization` header.